C00reNUT/neural-style/README.md

 thanks to TensorFlow's really nice API and [automatic differentiation][ad].

-TensorFlow doesn't support [L-BFGS][l-bfgs] (which is what the original authors used), so we use [Adam][adam].
-This may require a little bit more hyperparameter tuning to get nice results.
+TensorFlow doesn't support [L-BFGS][l-bfgs] (which is what the original authors used) directly, so this implementation uses [TF External Optimizer][tf_ext_optimizer] (examples on how to use it could be found [here][tf_ext_optimizer_test] and [here][tf_ext_optimizer_test]) to utilize L-BFGS and CG optimizers.
+Using TF's [Adam][adam] optimizer is also an option, although this may require a little bit more hyperparameter tuning to get nice results.
+In order to specify which optimizer to use, `--optim` command line argument, e.g. `--optim cg` if you want to use CG optimizer.

+Be careful with checkpoints (see below) when using CG or L-BFGS, as each checkpoint splits the optimization procedure, which might negatively affect the convergence.

 **See [here][lengstrom-fast-style-transfer] for an implementation of [fast (feed-forward) neural style][fast-neural-style] in TensorFlow.**